reachfh/spandex_tesla/README.md

 ## Configuration

-Add this middleware to the Tesla configuration for your client.
+Add this middleware as a plug in your client.

 ```elixir
 defmodule GitHub do